-We have reviewed the accompanying condensed interim consolidated financial statements of Anacap Financial Europe S.A.
-SICAV-RAIF (the "Company"), which comprise the condensed interim consolidated statement of financial position as at 31 March 2018, and the condensed interim consolidated statement of comprehensive income, the condensed interim consolidated statement of cash flow for the 3-month period then ended, the condensed interim consolidated statement of changes in equity and a summary of significant accounting policies and other explanatory information.
+We have reviewed the accompanying interim condensed consolidated financial statements of Anacap Financial Europe S.A.
+SICAV-RAIF and its subsidiaries (the "Group"), which comprise the interim condensed consolidated statement of financial position as at 30 June 2018 and the related interim condensed consolidated statement of comprehensive income, the interim condensed consolidated statement of changes in equity and the interim condensed consolidated cash flow statement for the six-month period then ended, and a summary of significant accounting policies and other explanatory information.

-Board of Directors' responsibility for the condensed interim financial statements
+Board of Directors' responsibility for the interim condensed consolidated financial statements

-The Board of Directors is responsible for the preparation and presentation of these condensed interim financial statements in accordance with IAS 34, "Interim Financial Reporting" as adopted by the European Union, and for such internal control as the Board of Directors determines is necessary to enable the preparation of condensed interim financial statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is responsible for the preparation and presentation of these interim condensed consolidated financial statements in accordance with IAS 34, "Interim Financial Reporting" as adopted by the European Union, and for such internal control as the Board of Directors determines is necessary to enable the preparation of interim condensed consolidated financial statements that are free from material misstatement, whether due to fraud or error.